Canada’s Provincial Nominee Program

-Within each Program, business immigration categories exist for individuals starting or investing in a Canadian business venture.
+Within each program, business immigration categories exist for individuals starting or investing in a Canadian business venture.

 There are different streams that applicants can apply under, which generally fall into the following five categories: 1.
 Skilled workers; 2.
 Semi-skilled workers; 3.
 Business/investors; 4.
 International student graduates; and 5.
 Family/community connections.

-The minimum investment and net worth requirements vary from province to province as each PNP business immigration program creates specific requirements that best suit that particular province.
+The minimum investment and net worth requirements vary from province to province as each PNP entrepreneur immigration program creates specific requirements that best suit that particular province.
 We employ a strategic planning process and are experienced in writing a business plan for whichever province you wish to reside.

 The Alberta nominee program relies heavily on the federal Express Entry program to nominate potential candidates for immigration.